AninAlNayem/String/README.md

 # String
 ### Rabin Karp's rolling hash method to find longest palindromic prefix
 #### Shortest Palindrome
+##### Description
+You are given a string S. You can add some characters at the begining of the string.
+Your task is to create shortest palindrome by adding some (possibly none) characters at the begining of S.

 ```cpp
 #include <bits/stdc++.h>
 #define ll long long